Plyometric Exercises: Why Plyometric Training MUST Be Prescribed

 To put it simply plyometrics are exercises that force the muscles to exert maximum force the shortest possible length of time.

 The ultimate goal of plyometric training is to increase power (speed-strength) and reactivity (springiness.)

-A well designed plyometric training program will use specific exercises to emphasise and develop the conversion rate of muscle extension (lengthening) into muscular contraction (shortening).
+A well designed plyometric training program will use specific exercises to emphasize and develop the conversion rate of muscle extension (lengthening) into muscular contraction (shortening).

-Plyometric exercises can be applied to all major muscle groups, however the following article will only be concerned with lower limb plyos and their effect on jump height.
+Plyometric exercises can be applied to all major muscle groups involved in jumping, however the following article will only be concerned with lower limb plyos and their effect on jump height.